oobecomau/desktop.gov.au/docs/blueprint/office-365.md

 Litigation hold is not an alternative to backups.
 While it is true that it keeps a copy of your data elements it is not saved in a separate location and cannot be restored to its original location.

-Litigation Hold Design Decisions for all agencies and implementation types.
+Litigation Hold Design Decisions for all organisations and implementation types.

 Decision Point | Design Decision | Justification
 --- | --- | ---